DUI Lawyer Salt Lake City, UT

 At Rasmussen & Miner, we recognize the severe consequences of DUI charges in Utah.
 We bring a strong track record to the table, offering effective defense strategies for those facing criminal charges under the influence of alcohol.

-Facing drunk driving charges can lead to a criminal record and require a license hearing, both of which demand the guidance of an experienced lawyer.
-Our approach is to provide the strongest defense possible, considering the specific circumstances of your case.
-We’ll help you navigate the legal process, from challenging the evidence of physical control to advocating for your rights in court.
+Facing drunk driving charges can lead to a criminal record and require a license hearing, both of which demand the guidance of our experienced lawyer.
+Our approach is to provide the strongest defense possible by considering the specific circumstances of your case.
+We’ll help you handle the legal process, from challenging the evidence of physical control to advocating for your rights in court.

 As your criminal defense lawyer, we are committed to mitigating the impact of these charges on your life.
 Trust in our ability to build a robust defense on your behalf.
 Call today to request a free consultation.